tsujan/Kvantum/Kvantum/INSTALL.md

 ## Prerequisites

-Before compiling Kvantum, you need:
+Before compiling Kvantum, you will need:

  * GCC
  * X11